cosmos72/stmx/doc/benchmark.md

 scientifically accurate figures as they depend on many factors, including at least hardware, operating system, common lisp implementation, optimization flags and usage pattern.

+What follows is a list of micro-benchmarks, suitable to have an initial idea about STMX performance for short, non-conflicting transactions.

 Benchmark procedure
 -------------------